About SideTracked Caches

 Thankfully the OE station here survived.
 The building is listed on the historic register.
 The building is still very much in use.
 With the exception of the addition towards Lyons St., the building retains most of its original look both outside and inside.

-Here is the bonus with this cache, Right at GZ look at the street pavement at the curb.
+Here is the bonus with this cache, near GZ look at the street pavement at the curb.
 You will notice brickwork and a rail exposed at the cracked pavement.
-Follow the rail/pavement towards Baker St. There are more exposed sections.
-There is evidence that this was a siding track, with the main track running in the middle of 5th Street.
+Follow the rail/pavement towards Baker St. There is track exposed on Baker St as well as there was probably a Wye track there to turn some trains around.
+Along the curb close to the restaurant on 5th St, there is evidence that this was a siding track, with the main track running in the middle of 5th Street.
 Oh to see what it was like back in the day...